-The commercial trucking industry is regulated by the Federal Motor Carrier Safety Administration (FMCSA).
-Some of the key regulations that are violated quite often include hours of service regulations that restrict the number of hours a big rig operator can be on the road or freeway without taking a break.
-For example, there is a regulation requiring that big rig operators not sleep in their parked big rigs.
+The Federal Motor Carrier Safety Administration (FMCSA) regulates the commercial trucking industry.
+Some key regulations that are often violated include hours of service that restrict the number of hours a big rig operator can be on the road or freeway without taking a break.
+For example, the regulation requires that big rig operators not sleep in their big parked rigs.
 In addition, a big rig operator that goes three or more hours over the established driving time limit can be held liable for an egregious regulatory violation.

-The FMCSA also put in place restrictions on big rig operators using cell phones while driving.
+The FMCSA also restricts big rig operators from using cell phones while driving.
 The regulation restricts a commercial big rig operator from using a hand-held cell phone while operating the vehicle, truck, or bus.
-When a big rig operator violates this regulation, they can be subjected to a large monetary fine and the loss of their commercial driver’s license.
+When a big rig operator violates this regulation, they can be subjected to a significant monetary fine and lose their commercial driver's license.
 The same goes for a trucking company that allows drivers to use cell phones while operating a vehicle.
 In addition to federal regulations, there are state regulations that truck companies and operators must follow.
-For example, the California Department of Transportation has passed regulations governing cargo weight limits based on the number of axles, type of cargo and type of tires on a big rig.Taking Your Case All the Way to Trial
+For example, the California Department of Transportation has passed laws governing cargo weight limits based on the number of axles, type of cargo, and kind of tires on a big rig.Taking Your Case All the Way to Trial

-The vast majority of personal injury lawsuits ultimately get resolved out of court through a settlement.
-However, you can never guarantee that a case will settle and big trucking companies will do everything they can to reduce or deny your claim.
-That is why you need an attorney on your side who is not afraid to take your case to trial, if necessary, and present the facts to a judge and jury.
+Most personal injury lawsuits ultimately get resolved out of court through a settlement.
+However, you can never guarantee that a case will settle, and big trucking companies will do everything they can to reduce or deny your claim.
+That is why you need an attorney who is not afraid to take your case to trial, if necessary, and present the facts to a judge and jury.